jerryuhoo/Perceptual-Loss/README.md

 # Perceptual-Loss (WIP)

-WIP project for designing a psycho-acoustic loss.
+WIP project for designing the psycho-acoustic loss.

 Here's an example of using psycho-acoustic loss in PyTorch.